jwalton/rust-book-abridged/docs/ch19/ch19-02-advanced-traits.md

 }
 ```

 Well, actually, we _can_ do this.
-You can have generic traits, but there's an important difference: a trait with an associated type can only be implemented for a given struct once, but a trait with a generic type could be implemented for a given struct multiple times for different generic types.
+You can have generic traits, but there's an important difference: a trait with an associated type can only be implemented for a given type once, but a trait with a generic type could be implemented for a given type multiple times for different generic types.

 This means, practically speaking, that if someone implemented `GenericIterator` then whenever we called `next`, we'd have to explicitly annotate the type of the return value so we'd know which version of `next` to call.